BookStackApp/BookStack/readme.md

 ## Development & Testing

 All development on BookStack is currently done on the master branch.
-When it's time for a release the master branch is merged into release with built & minified CSS & JS then tagged at it's version.
+When it's time for a release the master branch is merged into release with built & minified CSS & JS then tagged at its version.
 Here are the current development requirements:

 * [Node.js](https://nodejs.org/en/) v6.9+